jotpowers/Personal-Growth/CareerDevelopment-Planning.md

 This is a deceptively simple question.
 The tendency is to describe what you want to be doing by title.

-"I want to be a <director, architect, senior developer> in three years."
+"I want to be a 'director, architect, senior developer' in three years."

 This is not what we're looking for.
 By focusing on a title or a position you are not thinking deeply enough about the 'what' portion of the question.
 It is a useful place to start though.
 Take that position and start asking questions:
 * What are the activities that people do in that position that I want to do?